houdiniproject/houdini/README.md

 These include:

-* PostgreSQL 10 or 11
+* PostgreSQL 12 (10 probably works)
-* NodeJS 13 (we require 13 or higher because we want the full internationalization built-in)
+* NodeJS 14 (we require 14 because we want the full internationalization built-in)
 * Ruby 2.6.6 (NOTE: the default of Ruby 2.7.1 in Debian should function but you will receive a ton of deprecation warnings from Ruby)